elliotcarr/Carr2019a/README.md

-Code from the manuscript: Elliot J Carr and Matthew J Simpson, New homogenization approaches for stochastic transport through heterogeneous media, Submitted.
+Maple worksheets for symbolically calculating moments of lifetime as described in the following preprint:

-(Code to be deposited soon).
+Elliot J. Carr and Matthew J. Simpson, New homogenization approaches for stochastic transport through heterogeneous media, https://github.com/elliotcarr/Carr2019a.